 At We Write Blog Posts, we’re dedicated to providing a high level of content quality — no matter the challenge.

 The recent release of ChatGPT represented the tallest hurdle yet in that pursuit.
+(I wrote a guide on how ChatGPT works if you want to learn more about it.)

 We’re committed to producing 100% human-written content, and we’ve been discussing how to ensure that since ChatGPT was released.
+This is especially important given how easy it is for writers to make ChatGPT write like a human or train ChatGPT to write like you.

 While we have a very high level of trust in our writers — many of whom have been with us for a few years now — we appreciate the need for a process to verify that content isn’t being created with the use of AI.